Institute of Pastoral Studies

 Attend New Student Orientation

 It is strongly encouraged that you attend New Student Orientation.
 New Student Orientation is your chance to be introduced to the IPS community.
-You will meet your graduate program director, IPS director Dr. Brian Schmisek, as well as the IPS staff.
+You will meet your academic advisor, graduate program director, IPS director Dr. Brian Schmisek, as well as the IPS staff.
 We will acquaint you to the Water Tower Campus, our standards and practices, and give you the chance to build community with other incoming IPS students.

 Get Your First Class Assignment Online